WHAT TO KNOW ABOUT OUR BULLY STICKS AND FAQ:

 - Ugly sticks, they just look a bit 'beat up' or deformed, but otherwise chew like a normal stick

 - Higher than normal odor - we grade these out of our batches as having an odor which is ovensive to average customer.
 If you can tolerate the smelll some dogs actually prefer these - Sancho is one of them (ugh)

 As a small growing company we constantly strive to adapt to the needs of our customers:

-It is not efficient for a small company to grade, weigh and pack their own product, but we know customers want consistency so we have chosen to do so since 2015.
-We are committed to doing so as long as we can, but the reality is, small company labor costs and extra shipping makes it tough to be competitive and still donate to rescues, so we are looking to outsource this (sigh, some day)
+It is inefficient for a small company to grade, weigh and pack their own product, but we know customers want consistency so we have chosen to do so since 2015.
+We are committed to keep doing so as long as we can, but the reality is, small company labor costs makes it tough to be competitive and donate to rescues, so we are looking to outsource this (sigh, some day).